martinezpenya/ED-CFGS-2122/UD03/UD03_EN.md

 ...
 ```

 - **for loop**.
-Opt for the `for` whenever possible (in front of` while`, `do-while`).
-The advantages are that it gathers all the control of the loop in the same line (start, end, and increment), and the control variable ('`i`') is not accessible from outside of it.
+Opt for the `for` whenever possible (in front of ` while`, `do-while`).
+The advantages are that it gathers all the control of the loop in the same line (start, end, and increment), and the control variable (`i`) is not accessible from outside of it.
 If you need to modify your control variable, use another loop.
 - **Constants**: Any literal value must be defined as constant, except 1, -1, 0 or 2 which are used by the for loop.
-- ** Switch **: It should always have a `break` after each case, and also the * default * case that will help correct future increases in the number of cases.
+- **Switch**: It should always have a `break` after each case, and also the *default* case that will help correct future increases in the number of cases.
 - *Defensive copying* is saving.
 When we create a constructor that receives the same type of object from the class, we must be careful and create a new object from the received one.

 ## Eclipse and NetBeans refactoring